alexellis/arkade/README.md

 ### Say goodbye to values.yaml and hello to flags

-We use strongly typed Go CLI flags, so that you can run `--help` instead of trawling through countless Helm chart README files to find the correct `--set` combination for what you want.
+We use strongly typed Go CLI flags so that you can run `--help` instead of trawling through countless Helm chart README files to find the correct `--set` combination for what you want.

 ```bash
 arkade install ingress-nginx --help